 A Spiritual Master (the Enlightened One), like the Pole Star, guides the Ship of Life.
 Life without a true Spiritual Master is Life gone waste.
-In ‘Sri Ram Sharnam’, the Enchanted Mantra which dawned upon Swami Satyanandji on Guru Poornima in 1925 at Param Dham Dalhousie is the Seed Mantra, the Ram Mantra.
-Swamiji started giving Deeksha in 1928.In Sri Ram Sharnam, Deeksha is based strictly on the lines of Swamiji.
+In ‘Shree Ram Sharnam’, the Enchanted Mantra which dawned upon Swami Satyanandji on Guru Poornima in 1925 at Param Dham Dalhousie is the Seed Mantra, the Ram Mantra.
+Swamiji started giving Deeksha in 1928.In Shree Ram Sharnam, Deeksha is based strictly on the lines of Swamiji.

 Gurudev Pujya Swami Satyanandji Maharaj in his lifetime, ordained Pujya Bhagat Hansrajji Maharaj (Pitaji) to spread the name of God, and give Deeksha.
 When Swamji Maharaj graced Pitaji Maharaj, he asked Pitaji to give Deeksha to the deserving ones, as this seed of “Raam Naam” once sowed in the subconcious is bound to sprout and frucitfy.
 In the Holy tradition, Pujya Pitaji Maharaj futher passed on the responsibility of spreading the name of God to Pujya Shri Krishanji and Pujya Smt.
 Rekhaji on 16th July, 2000, the most auspicious day of Guru Poornima.